NesiCodes/EquationsSolver/README.md

 # EquationsSolver
 A software that helps students solve linear, quadratic and cubic equations and help them learn by showing step-by-step solutions.
 <br>Made with PyQT5(for the gui app), Matplotlib(for the graphics) and NumPy(for the numbers in the graphics).
+<br>Pictures and video of the application shown below.
 ![image](https://user-images.githubusercontent.com/89842810/175819776-a8b0d896-5dd9-4cfe-8032-695abda2afcb.png)
 ![image](https://user-images.githubusercontent.com/89842810/175819811-bc925357-856b-433a-81dd-baf21e172567.png)
 ![image](https://user-images.githubusercontent.com/89842810/175819860-015a1fd2-d0e1-4bea-a256-e21c7f1a5332.png)